belabrockmann/100-days-of-code/r1-log.md

 ### R1D49
 Completed the small practise project.
 It went really well.
 Also read an article about the proper sizing of images for websites and I began work on a website for a family member.

+### R1D50
+Did the initial setup for the website.
+Created files, made links, a navbar and a footer.